gmac/constellation-js/README.md

 Takes an array of `Point` objects; returns a `Rect` object of their bounding box.

 **Const.hitTestRect** `var result = Const.getRectForPointRing( pointP, rect );`
-Takes a target point P and a `Rect` object; returns `true` if the point falls within the rectangle.
+Takes target point P and a `Rect` object; returns `true` if the point falls within the rectangle.

 **Const.hitTestPointRing** `var result = Const.hitTestPointRing( pointP, [points, ...] );`
 Takes a target point P and an array of points defining a ring.
 Returns true if P falls within the ring of points.
-Hit test is performed using the ray-casting method.
+Hit test is performed using [ray casting](http://en.wikipedia.org/wiki/Point_in_polygon "ray casting") method.

 **Const.snapPointToLineSegment** `var result = Const.snapPointToLineSegment( pointP, pointA, pointB );`
-Takes a target point P, and snaps it to the nearest point along line segment AB.
+Takes target point P, and snaps it to the nearest point along line segment AB.

-**Const.getNearestPointToPoint** `var result = Const.getNearestPointToPoint( pointP, [points] );`
+**Const.getNearestPointToPoint** `var result = Const.getNearestPointToPoint( pointP, [points, ...] );`
-Takes a target point P, and an array of points to search.
-Returns the nearest point to P within the point collection.
+Takes target point P and an array of points to search.
+Returns the nearest point to P within the array of points, using a simplified [nearest neighbor](http://en.wikipedia.org/wiki/Closest_pair_of_points_problem "Nearest neighbor") search.

 ## Const.Grid

-Constellation Grid must be instanced.
+Constellation `Grid` is a constructor function that must be instanced.
+A `Grid` object manages a collection of `Node` and `Polygon` primitives.

 **Const.Grid** `var grid = new Const.Grid( data? );`
 Constructor for a new Constellation grid.
-All grid operations must be invoked on an instance.
+All grid operations must be invoked on a `Grid` instance.

-**Grid.Node** `use... grid.addNode();`
-Constellation grid `Node` object; use a `Grid` instance to create and manage nodes.
-Grid nodes have the following properties:

-- `id`: unique identifier for the node.
-Don't touch this.
-- `x`: horizontal coordinate of the node.
-- `y`: vertical coordinate of the node.
-- `to`: Table of connections to other nodes.
-Seriously, don't touch this.
-- `data`: A data object of user-defined data attached to the node.

-**Grid.Polygon** `use... grid.addPolygon();`
-Constellation grid `Polygon` object; use a `Grid` instance to create and manage polygons.
-Grid polygons have the following properties:

-- `id`: unique identifier for the node.
-Don't touch this.
-- `nodes`: Array of node ids defining the polygon ring.
-- `data`: A data object of user-defined data attached to the polygon.

 **grid.addNode** `grid.addNode( x, y, {data}? );` or `grid.addNode( {data}? );`
 Adds a new `Node` object with specified X and Y coordinates, and an optional data object.
 Returns a reference to the new `Node` object.
 A data object may be provided as the sole parameter, if the data object contains an `id` property, that id will be assigned to the new node.